“Then Joseph said to Pharaoh, “The dreams of Pharaoh are one; God has revealed to Pharaoh what he is about to do.” Genesis 41:25 ESV

 Moses wrote Genesis; which means he wrote this knowing that Egypt, which God delivered from famine through Joseph, will one day enslave his people for 400 years.

-I wonder if when Moses was doing his Bible Recap that day (or maybe for Moses it was a Bible WRITE-cap), he wondered, “God, couldn’t Joseph have just stayed in Canaan, and warned his own people about the coming famine?”
+I wonder if, when Moses was writing down the story of Joseph rising so high in Egypt, he ever asked, “God, couldn’t Joseph have just stayed in Canaan, and warned his own people about the coming famine?”

 “Couldn’t You have just bypassed the whole ‘400 years of bondage’ thing; and the ‘40 years of wandering in the wilderness before getting to the Promised Land’ thing; and worked it out so that Israel never had to leave Canaan in the first place?”